gagolews/stringi/docs/_sources/rapi/stri_trim.rst.txt

 For replacing pattern matches with arbitrary replacement string, see `stri_replace <stri_replace.html>`__.

 Trimming can also be used where you would normally rely on regular expressions.
-For instance, you may get ``"23.5"`` out of ``"total of 23.5 bitcoins"``.
+For instance, you may get ``'23.5'`` out of ``'total of 23.5 bitcoins'``.

 For trimming white-spaces, please note the difference between Unicode binary property '``\p{Wspace}``' (more universal) and general character category '``\p{Z}``', see `stringi-search-charclass <stringi-search-charclass.html>`__.